ADGEfficiency/teaching-monolith/distributed-computing/README.md

     results = p.starmap(episode, zip(population, seeds))
 ```

+# Concurrency, Parallelism and Asynchrony

 ## Foundational Examples

 <img src="assets/examples.png">

 Lawn mowing - can be split into independent tasks (different patches of the lawn).

-Baby making - cannot be sped up.
+Baby making - cannot be sped up - more pregnant mothers will not make a child any quicker.

-A chess grandmaster playing many games of chess against amateurs at once:
+Playing many games of chess against at once:

 - grandmaster takes 5 minutes to make a move,
 - amateurs take 1 hour,
 - games can be played quicker if the grandmaster moves to the next board while the amateur is thinking,
-- grandmaster never acts in parallel (only one game at a time), but does act concurrently.
+- grandmaster never acts in parallel (only one game at a time), but is acting concurrently (dealin with many games at once).

 ## Concurrency

 [Wikipedia](https://en.wikipedia.org/wiki/Concurrency_(computer_science))

-Concurrency = **dealing with many things** at once - it is the **structure** of a program - whether we can execute a program in a different order.
+Concurrency is **dealing with many things at once**.

+Concurrency is the property of the **how we structure** of a program - whether we can execute a program in a different order.

 For a concurrent program, the order doesn't matter: